International, Inaccessible, and Incomplete

 A Texas Case Study of International Student Websites

-As the number of international students applying to and attending United States institutions of higher education has declined in two consecutive years for the first time in decades (Saul, 2018), several U.S. institutions of higher education are exploring ways to increase international student interest.
-In Texas specifically, the sociopolitical climate has become increasingly anti-immigrant (Watkins, 2017), leading many international students to question whether study in the U.S. is feasible and safe.
-As institutional websites have been found to be important sources of international student information (Huang & Bilal, 2017; Taylor & Bicak, 2018), this study examines international student information on institutional websites at all public, four-year institutions in Texas.
-Findings suggest international student materials are difficult to read, are rarely translated, and lack basic information such as cost of attendance and housing information.
+As the number of international students attending U.S. higher education institutions has declined 2 consecutive years (Saul, 2018), several institutions are exploring ways to increase international student interest.
+In Texas, the sociopolitical climate has become increasingly anti-immigrant (Watkins, 2017), leading many international students to question whether study in the US is feasible and safe.
+As institutional websites have been found to be important sources of international student information (Huang & Bilal, 2017; Taylor & Bicak, 2018), this study examines international student information on all public, 4-year institution websites in Texas.
+Findings suggest international student materials are difficult to read, are rarely translated, and lack basic information such as cost and housing information.
 Implications for future research and practice are addressed.

 Glum, J. (2017).
 Donald Trump may be scaring international students away from colleges in the U.S. Retrieved from http://www.newsweek.com/trump-international-education-study-abroad-708667